moraneus/MonAmI/README.md

 }
 ```

-      * And assume the configuration file:
+and assume the configuration file:

 ```json
 {
     "DEBUG": true,